-All international students from non-English speaking countries must demonstrate sufficient language proficiency in order to hold a TAship at UGA.
-Students who have completed a fouryear undergraduate degree from an accredited institution in a recognized English-speaking country no more than four years prior to the start of their degree at UGA are exempt from this requirement.
+All international students must demonstrate sufficient English language proficiency to hold a TAship.
+Please refer to country-specific requirements, as determined by the Graduate School for more details.
+Students who are from a recognized English-speaking country or who have completed a four-year undergraduate degree from an accredited institution in a recognized English-speaking country no more than four years prior to the start of their degree at UGA are exempt from this requirement.